mkorthof/freenom-script/README.md

 There are a few more services defined for redundancy, the script will choose one at random.
 By default it will retry 3 times to get ip.

-Once your ip is found it's written to "freenom.ip4.domain.lock" (or ip6) to prevent unnecessary updates in case the ip is unchanged.
+Once your ip is found it's written to "freenom.ip4.domain.lock" (or 'ip6') to prevent unnecessary updates in case the ip is unchanged.
-To force an update you can remove this file which is located in the default output path "/var/log".
+To force an update you can remove this file which is located in the default output path: "/var/log".

-To manually update using set `freenom_static_ip` to your ip and `freenom_update_manual="1"`, or use "-m" option.
+To manually update: set `freenom_static_ip=<your ip>` and `freenom_update_manual="1"`, or use the `-m` option.

 ### Issues

-Make sure 'curl' and/or 'dig' is installed (from e.g. dnsutils or bind-utils)
+Make sure 'curl' and/or 'dig' is installed (e.g. debian: dnsutils or redhat: bind-utils)

-In case of issues try running the curl and dig command above manually.
+In case of issues try running curl and dig command manually.

 - To list all 'get ip' commands run `freenom.sh -i` (or `grep getIp freenom.sh`)
 - To disable IPv6: set `freenom_update_ipv="4"`